 Deception principles can be incorporated into a modern enterprise security architecture in a manner that goes beyond honeypots.
 For instance, Ben Jackson released free tool called WebLabyrinth, which is designed to confuse and slow down malicious web crawlers.
 In another host-focused example, Thinks Applied Research makes it convenient to set up a decoy URL to catch attackers as the perform reconnaissance on the web server.
 Though both of these approaches employ deception technology on the system, the deception elements are accessed directly over the network.

 While the scenarios above focus on using deception to detect attacks and perhaps slow down the adversary, Minerva Labs uses deception principles on the endpoint to prevent intrusions altogether.
 I’m VP of Products at Minerva, so this is my cup of tea.
-Minerva’s objective is to fool malicious attempting to evade baseline anti-virus tools into crashing or “deciding” not to infect the system.
+Minerva’s objective is to fool malware that attempts to evade baseline anti-virus tools into crashing or “deciding” not to infect the system.
 For example, Minerva simulates the presence of forensic tool and sandbox artifacts, so that evasive malware shuts itself down rather than risk being analyzed.
 This approach uses deception against computer automaton, rather than attempting to fool a human adversary.

 Here’s another host-based deception approach: Some malware, such as ransomware and remote access trojans, is programmed to avoid infecting the same system more than once.
 By generating the artifacts that the specimen uses to determine whether it’s present, defenders can fool such malware into “believing” that it’s already on the endpoint and terminating itself.
 This concept is known as malware vaccination.